 Prior to his move to wide receivers, Bennett served six years as a running backs coach for the Packers from 2005-10.
 In his six years, Bennett coached running backs to 1,000-yard seasons three different times.

-In his last season as running backs coached, Bennett oversaw the development of sixth-round draft pick running back James Starks, who set franchise rookie playoff-record 123 yards in 2010 in the NFC Wild Card round and was instrumental down the stretch during the Packers’ Super Bowl XLV title run.
+In his last season as running backs coach, Bennett oversaw the development of sixth-round draft pick RB James Starks, who set a franchise rookie playoff-record with 123 rushing yards in 2010 in the NFC Wild Card round and was instrumental down the stretch during the Packers' Super Bowl XLV title run.
 From 2008-09, Bennett coached RB Ryan Grant to over 1,200 yards on the ground in consecutive seasons, just the third tailback in team history to accomplish the feat.
 Grant also finished second in the NFC in 2009 with 11 rushing scores, the most by a Packers running back since 2003.